 The Best Collagen Powder Recipes

 The collagen recipes below all contain collagen protein and taste great!
 They’re also dairy-free and gluten-free.
-These recipes can be used as high-protein snacks, protein desserts, or as breakfast to kick off your day.
+These recipes can be used as high-protein snacks, easy protein desserts, or as breakfast to kick off your day.

 These recipes add collagen to your favorite smoothies, baked goods, and everyday snacks to give you a boost of amino acids.